danish-ahmad-ai/danish-ahmad-ai/README.md

 ---

-I am an aspiring AI Developer driven by a passion for Machine Learning and Cybersecurity, fascinated by their boundless possibilities.
-Leveraging a proven track record in Digital Marketing and SEO, I excel at merging creative digital strategies with groundbreaking AI innovations.
+I am an aspiring AI Developer driven by a passion for Generative and Agenctic AI, Machine Learning, Cybersecurity, and ETH, and I am fascinated by their boundless possibilities.
+Leveraging a proven Digital Marketing and SEO track record, I excel at merging creative digital strategies with groundbreaking AI innovations, Securly.

 ---